AdobeDocs/workfront.it-IT/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 <!--leave the table uncollapsed as this article is about access-->

-+++ Espandi per visualizzare i requisiti di accesso per la funzionalità in questo articolo.
++++ Espandi per visualizzare i requisiti di accesso per la funzionalità descritta in questo articolo.

 <table style="table-layout:auto">
  <col>